Linearly Solvable Stochastic Control Lyapunov Functions: Linearly Solvable Approximations

-\begin{col} Let $V^*$ be the value function that solves \eqref{eq:det-hjb}, and $V^u$ be the upper bound solution obtained from \eqref{eq:hjbjoin-sos} where all parameters are the same as \eqref{eq:det-hjb} and $\Sigma_t$ is not zero.
-Then, $V^u$ is an upper bound for $V^*$ over the domain (i.e., $V^* \le V^u$). \end{col} \begin{proof} A simple application of Proposition \ref{prop:linear_solve_approx}, where $\Sigma_a$ takes the form of a zero matrix, gives $V^* \le V^u$. \end{proof}
+\begin{corollary} Let $V^*$ be the value function that solves \eqref{eq:det-hjb}, and $V^u$ be the upper bound solution obtained from \eqref{eq:hjbjoin-sos} where all parameters are the same as \eqref{eq:det-hjb} and $\Sigma_t$ is not zero.
+Then, $V^u$ is an upper bound for $V^*$ over the domain (i.e., $V^* \le V^u$). \end{corollary} \begin{proof} A simple application of \cref{prop:linear_solve_approx}, where $\Sigma_a$ takes the form of a zero matrix, gives $V^* \le V^u$. \end{proof}

 Interestingly, using the solution from \eqref{eq:hjbjoin-sos} and the transformation $V_u = -\lambda \log \Psi_l$, the suboptimal controller $u^\epsilon = -R^{-1}G^T \nabla_x V_u$ is a stabilizing controller for the deterministic system \eqref{eq:deterministic_dynamics} if a simple condition is satisfied.
 This fact is shown using the Lyapunov theorem for deterministic systems introduced next \cite{sontag1983lyapunov}.